 Classes are taught in an excellent facility housing four theatres, several large performance and rehearsal spaces, technical labs, and studio and lecture classrooms.

 The undergraduate program offers an intentional balance of study that provides the broader liberal arts perspectives of theatre with the specifics of professional training.
-Three tracks of study are available – Theatre Studies, Acting, and Design and Production.
+Three programs of study are available – Acting, Design and Production, and Theatre Studies.

 Professional training includes acting, voice, movement, and scene study; playwriting, dramaturgy and directing; lighting, sound, scenic and costume design, and technical direction.